 Needless to say, the husband was glad that we’d paid the £25 for entry.
-The Saloon, the central reception room, is currently being restored so we will have to go back next year to see it when it re-opens.
+The Saloon, the central reception room, was being restored, but you should be able to see it now.

 As we exited the Royal Pavilion we found ourselves pretty much in the commercial centre of Brighton and so we walked over to the seaside.
 The beach at Brighton is wide and steep, and covered with pebbles rather than sand.
 The pebbles are surprisingly comfy to sit on and in the height of summer the beach is packed.
 Even in late September the beach was full of people and there were some brave souls in the sea.